 History of the 4C Coalition

-They discussed how churches–both large and small–could share resources to better serve our community’s at-risk youth.
-They also brainstormed how to offer training and technical assistance to churches so they could effectively participate in mentor, donor, and volunteer recruitment.
+Oct.
+6, 1999: Several pastors, church representatives, educators and social agency and mentor program representatives meet at the Juvenile Rehabilitation Administration in Seattle to explore how faith communities could work together to mentor youth.
+They discuss how churches large and small can share resources to better serve our community’s youth.
+They also brainstorm how to offer training and technical assistance to churches so they can more effectively participate in mentor, donor and volunteer recruitment.

 Operation Uplift, a collaboration between Hazel Cameron; Rev. Jimmy James, Big Brothers Big Sisters; Katie Bagby, JOY Initiative and the Church Council of Greater Seattle, and Rev. Eugene Rivers, TenPoint Coalition, Boston, was the result of this initial meeting.

 Oct.
 25, 1999: The First African Methodist Episcopal Church hosts a pastors’ luncheon to discuss church involvement with Seattle’s youth population.
 Rev. Rivers, a former gang member in his youth, gives a powerful and inspirational message about the importance of mobilizing clergy and supporters to save our communities and our youth.

 Oct.
 26, 1999: A round-table group involving pastors from various Seattle churches and representatives from social agencies and mentoring programs meets to continue the dialogue and establish partnerships.

 Nov.16, 1999: Reverend John Wyatt of Ebenezer A.M.E.
 Zion Church hosts representatives from the October meeting in an effort to identify solutions for the community youth crisis.

 1999 – 2001: Clergy, community members and agencies continue to meet in churches across Seattle to collaborate and form a 501(c)3 nonprofit organization.The 4C Coalition is founded.